potassco/clorm/docs/clorm/factbase.rst

    fb = FactBase([dave,morri,dave_cat])

-   # The in and len operators work as expected
+   # The "in" and "len" operators work as expected
    assert dave in fb
    assert len(fb) == 3

-The fact base can be populated at object construction time or later.
-Like a Python ``set`` object a ``FactBase`` has an ``add`` member function for adding facts.
-However, because it can only store ``Predicate`` instances the function is able to be more flexible and has been overloaded to accept either a single fact or a list of facts.
+A fact base can be populated at object construction time or later.
+Like a Python ``set`` object it has an ``add`` member function for adding facts.
+However, because it can only store ``Predicate`` instances this function is able to be more flexible and has been overloaded to accept either a single fact or a list of facts.

 .. code-block:: python